SQFlite to manage a database with SQLite in Flutter

 }

-The update function is similar to the insert function; but, the where clause is defined to filter the records that you want to update; in this particular case, it would be a single record looking for the site id:
+The update function is similar to the insert function; however, a where clause is defined to filter the records that you want to update; in this particular case, it would be a single record searched by the site's id:

-where, specify the conditions or condition by which you want to filter, indicating the column, operator and value.
+• where specifies the conditions or condition by which you want to filter, indicating the column, operator, and value.

 import 'package:place/models/place.dart';